Guide

 AzUpdate on_click(AzRefAny data, AzCallbackInfo info) {

-// identical. nullptr means either the type doesn't match or the
+// mutable counterpart. nullptr means the type tag doesn't match.

 d->counter += 1;